-- A current inventory of the components of the information system along with the ownership shall be developed, documented and maintained.
+- A current inventory of the components of the information system along with the owner shall be developed, documented and maintained.

 - The baseline configuration of the information system shall be updated as an integral part of the information system component installation.

 - Changes to the information system shall be authorized, documented and controlled by the use of formal change control procedure.